 - How bright do you want your outdoor string lights?

 - What will you hang your lights on?
-Will you use a structure, trees, poles or a combination of methods?
+Will you use a structure, trees, poles, or a combination of methods?

 Step 2.
 How do you hang outdoor lights on walls or other surfaces?

-It’s easy to hang string lights from tree branches or attach to tree trunks.
+It’s easy to hang string lights from tree branches or attach them to tree trunks.
 Of course, most people don’t have trees perfectly lined up to hang string lights and need to use a combination of methods to hang their outdoor lights.
 You can attach string lights on poles, or posts like I did for this project and I’ll share how to make lightweight but strong DIY removable posts for lights below.